 All applications for employment with Cornell Cooperative Extension of Onondaga County and other county extension associations must be submitted through the Cornell University Employment system.
 We do post available job and internship opportunities on this page when they become available, with links to the Cornell website, for your convenience.

-There are currently 1 job openings at CCE Onondaga.
+There is currently 1 job openings at CCE Onondaga.

-All applicants must apply online by close of day on February 21, 2019 to be considered for this position.
+All applicants must apply online to be considered for this position.
+Deadline NOW EXTENDED TO close of day on APRIL 18, 2019.
 All applicants must submit an application online, which includes: cover letter, resume and three (3) references.

 To apply, please visit the following link: